What is Disc Decompression?

 You should not eat or drink anything at all after midnight the night before your scheduled procedure.
 You must have a responsible adult available to drive you home.
 If possible, you should shower and use an antibacterial soap like Lever 2000 before your procedure.
 If you usually take a morning dose of medication for asthma, stomach ulcers or acid reflux, high blood pressure or any kind of heart condition, it is very important that you take this medication at the usual time with a small sip of water before your procedure.

-If you are taking any type of medication that can thin the blood and cause excessive bleeding, you should inform Dr. Zeballos and discuss with your other doctors (PCP, Cardiologist) whether to discontinue this medication prior to the procedure.
+If you are taking any type of medication that can thin the blood and cause excessive bleeding, you should inform your doctor and discuss (PCP, Cardiologist) whether to discontinue this medication prior to the procedure.
 Examples of medications that could promote surgical bleeding include Coumadin, Plavix, Aggrenox, Pletal, Ticlid, and Lovenox.
 Anticoagulant meds are usually prescribed to protect a patient against stroke, heart attack, or other vascular occlusion event.
 Therefore, the decision to discontinue one of these medications is not made by the pain management physician but by the primary care or specialty physician (cardiologist) who prescribes and manages that medication.

 A back brace is usually recommended for patients recovering from this procedure.
 Patients are responsible for purchasing the brace from a medical supply store or pharmacy.
 The brace should be worn during awake hours every day after the procedure until the treating physician provides clearance to discontinue its use.